 Homemade vanilla wafers are easy to make and so much more delicious than the store-bought version.
 You’ll never buy them in a box again!

 Most of us are familiar with store-bought vanilla wafers.
 Even if we don’t keep a box of Nilla Wafers on hand for snacking, you’ve likely used them to make a pie crust or banana pudding at some point in your life.
-What you might not know is that vanilla wafers are a cinch to make at home.
+What you might not know is that vanilla wafer cookies are a cinch to make at home!

+- Sweet vanilla flavor.
 These vanilla wafers are a simple, sweet cookie made from a combination of flour, sugar, eggs, cream, and butter, with a full tablespoon of vanilla bean paste or extract to really bring out that delicate, almost floral vanilla flavor.
-They look just like the kind you buy at the store, but the flavor—well, let’s just say there’s no comparison.

 What You’ll Need